DataFire/Integrations/integrations/generated/amazonaws_gamelift/README.md

 * ArnStringModel `string`

 ### AttributeValue
-* AttributeValue `object`: Values for use in <a>Player</a> attribute type:value pairs.
+* AttributeValue `object`: Values for use in <a>Player</a> attribute key:value pairs.
 This object lets you specify an attribute value using any of the valid data types: string, number, string array or data map.
 Each <code>AttributeValue</code> object can use only one of the available properties.
   * N [DoubleObject](#doubleobject)
   * S [NonZeroAndMaxString](#nonzeroandmaxstring)
   * SDM [StringDoubleMap](#stringdoublemap)